harveybland/housemates-blog/ReadMe.md

 Your challenge is to develop a small blog application leveraging React, TypeScript, and Next.js.
 The application will be built on top of [fake rest api](https://jsonplaceholder.typicode.com/).

-#### 1. Application Setup

-- Use **Next.js** for the initial project setup.
-- Ensure the application is fully typed using **TypeScript**.

-#### 2. Application Features

-- The landing page will have a list of posts
-- user should be able to click on the post and taken to the post detail page.
-- Each post page should list comments and show author info.
-- **State Management:** Demonstrate the use of state management within the application.
-This can be through React's Context API, Redux, or any other state management library compatible with React.

-### 3. User Interface

-- The UI should be clean and user-friendly.
-- You are free to use any UI library or design your components from scratch.

 ### 4. Documentation

 - Provide a **README.md** file with:
-  - Instructions on how to run the application locally.
   - A brief explanation of the application architecture and your choice of state management.
   - Any other notes or assumptions you made during development.

-### 5. Bonus (Optional)

-- Implementing unit tests.
-- Adding features like pagination, filtering, or sorting (if applicable).
-- Deploying the application to a cloud service (e.g., Vercel, Netlify).

 ## Submission